Assault: Texas Penal Code §22.01

-In Texas, the crime of Assault makes it illegal to cause bodily injury (“Assault – Bodily Inury“), threaten another person (“Assault by Threat“) or cause “offensive contact” (“Assault – Offensive Contact“).
+The Texas Assault law makes it illegal to cause bodily injury (“Assault – Bodily Injury“), threaten another person (“Assault by Threat“) or cause “offensive contact” (“Assault – Offensive Contact“).

-The Assault law in Texas has been updated by nine bills in the Texas legislature since 2017, with signifcant changes in each session.
+The Texas legislature codified the Assault offense in Texas Penal Code Section 22.01.
+The Assault law in Texas has been updated by nine different bills in the Texas legislature since 2017, with signifcant changes in each session.
 All of the changes related to punishment enhancements, enabling the state to seek more significant penalties when the offense involved certain victims.
-Most recently, in 2023, a new enhancement was created for any victims who are employed by or work in a hospital.
-Learn more about these enhancements below.
+In its 2023 regular session, the legislature created a new enhancement for any victims who are employed by or work in a hospital.
+Then, in a third special session in 2023, the legislature created another new felony enhancement, effective February 4, 2024, that applies to Assault committed in the course of committing a Human Smuggling offense.

-In addition, the Legislature has created new stattues that relate to Assault, such as Indecent Assault.
+In addition, the Legislature has created new criminal offenses related to Assault in other statutes, such as Indecent Assault.
 Other assault-related charges in Texas include Sexual Assault, Intoxication Assault, Aggravated Assault, Aggravated Sexual Assault and Injury to a Child.

 What is the current Texas law about Assault?

-The current Texas law defines the offense of Assault in Penal Code Section §22.01 as follows:[1]
+Texas law currently defines the offense of Assault in Penal Code Section §22.01 as follows:[1]

 (a) A person commits an offense if the person: